 I’ve listed some tips below to prevent your homemade sausage rolls from getting a soggy bottom (the worst thing ever):

-Place the uncooked sausage rolls onto a baking tray and place it in the freezer for 5 to 10 minutes before baking.
+I always place the uncooked sausage rolls onto a baking tray and place it in the freezer for 5 to 10 minutes before baking.
 This will harden the pastry and prevent the bottom going soggy.

 My Top Tips

-When the sausage rolls are freshly baked and warm avoid covering it with foil or with cling film, the condensation will cause the pastry to go soggy.
+When the sausage rolls are freshly baked and warm, avoid covering it with foil or with cling film, the condensation will cause the pastry to go soggy.

 Adding breadcrumbs to the sausage mixture helps prevent the puff pastry from going soggy too, they also make the sausage rolls more filling.